JoelASD/advanced-db-project/README.md

 * Joel Aalto, Samson Azizyan, Jaber Askari

-The goal is to create the database for the tempalte of the online store, that can be personalized in the future for various types of products / services.
+The goal is to create the database for the tempalate of the online store, that can be personalized in the future for various types of products / services.

 # Requirements